dczmer/davelab/_basic_scripting/04_arrays_and_loops.md

 done
 ```

-If you need arguments, things get a little more complicated.
-You need to `shift` again to get the parameter for the selected argument.
+If you need argument values for your parameters, things get a little more complicated.
+You need to `shift` again to get the value for the selected parameter.
 But if there are no arguments left, then `shift` will raise an error.

 At this point, it's probably better to just use `getopts`.